tailscale/tailscale/api.md

       "ipv6":false,

       // pcp (boolean) is 'true' if PCP port-mapping service exists on
-      // your router
+      // your router.
       "pcp":false,

       // pmp (boolean) is 'true' if NAT-PMP port-mapping service exists
-      // on your router
+      // on your router.
       "pmp":false,

       // udp (boolean) is 'true' if UDP traffic is enabled on the
       // current network; if 'false', Tailscale may be unable to make
-      // direct connections, and will rely on our DERP servers "udp":true,
+      // direct connections, and will rely on our DERP servers.
+      "udp":true,

       // upnp (boolean) is 'true' if UPnP port-mapping service exists
-      // on your router
+      // on your router.
       "upnp":false
     },
   },